marawan31/listen/README.md

 debug: true                                     # Enable Listen logger
                                                 # default: false

-check_with_size: fale                           # Check whether a file has changed based on the size
+check_with_size: false                           # Check whether a file has changed based on the size
                                                 # if the new size is bigger than the file has been modified,
                                                 # if the new size is smaller than the file was removed than added
                                                 # in which case the update will only be "added"